My New Kentucky Home

 After selling my Knoxville TN home and camping for several weeks, I relocated to Berea KY over Labor Day weekend 2025.

 Berea is a small, friendly town that offers BIG adventures!
-For a nature lover, I could not have chosen a better place to live.
+For a nature lover, I could hardly have chosen a better place to live.

 • On a clear night, I can see a gazillion stars from my property.